3 Ways to Improve the Digital Experience In Retail Banking

 Beat the Competition

 According to research done by The Financial Brand, only 37% of retail banking organizations have a formal customer experience plan.
-While investments to improve customer experience are increasing, with the majority of banks committing to increase investment over the next 3 years, right now most organizations are still focused on developing products and branch engagements rather than investing in their digital channels.
+While investments to improve customer experience are increasing, with the majority of banks committing to increase investment over the next 3 years, most organizations are still focused on developing products and branch engagements rather than investing in their digital channels.

-These findings expose a large gap (and opportunity!) in overall banking strategy when it comes to digital strategy in the next 3 years.
+These findings expose a large gap in overall banking strategy when it comes to digital strategy for the next 3 years.
 For institutions looking to revamp their digital efforts, this creates an excellent opportunity to step up and start investing in digital solutions around customer experience.
 The potential for retail banks that adopt a digital strategy earlier than their competitors is reaching customers others may not.
 By creating experiences tailor-made for the devices customers prefer to use, banks with a digital strategy are opening themselves up to potential customers that want to access services online.
 If a customer cannot get the services they require from a retail bank in the way they want them, like online banking, scheduling advisor meetings or learning about new services, they’re going to end up looking for another option that meets their needs.

 For more information on how to retain your client base, check out our blog on the 5 ways appointment scheduling keeps you one step ahead of the competition.